Emily Tolhurst (B.A Hons, PGCE)

 Tracy Johnson (BA Hons, MA, PGCE)

-I am very excited to be joining JitB as a teacher of English Literature and Language iGCSE.
+I am very excited to be part of the JitB team as the teacher of both the iGCSE English Literature and Language and History courses.

 I am an experienced teacher of English and the Humanities.
 Since completing my PGCE in 2005 I have taught in secondary and SEN schools in Bristol and the surrounding areas and have gained a wealth of experience, not just in the academic aspects of education, but also in the pastoral.